buildtesters/buildtest/docs/buildspecs/global.rst

 Buildspec Structure
 --------------------

-Shown below is an overview of buildspec structure.
-In this test we define two test named ``hello_f`` and ``environment_variables``.
-Recall that tests are defined within the ``buildspecs`` scope and each test is validated with a sub-schema defined by ``type`` field.
-Every buildspec must be tied to an executor which defines how test is to be executed.
+Shown below is an overview of buildspec file.
+In this diagram we define one test within ``buildspecs`` property named ``systemd_default_target``.
+This test is using the script schema defined by ``type: script``.
+The ``executor`` property is a required property that determines how test is run.
+The executors are defined in buildtest configuration see :ref:`configuring_buildtest` for more details.

+The ``run`` property is used for defining content of script, this can a shell-script (bash,csh) or python script.

 .. image:: ../_static/buildspec-structure.png

-Proceed to :ref:`buildspec_overview` to learn more about buildspecs.
+Please proceed to :ref:`buildspec_overview` to learn more about buildspecs.